Ukulele: Canada

 In the 1960s, educator J. Chalmers Doane dramatically changed school music programs across Canada, using the ukulele as an inexpensive and practical teaching instrument to foster musical literacy in the classroom.
-50,000 schoolchildren and adults learned ukulele through the Doane program at its peak.
-"Ukulele in the Classroom", a revised program created by James Hill and Doane in 2008 is a staple of music education in Canada.
+At its peak, 50,000 schoolchildren and adults learned the ukulele through the Doane program.
+"Ukulele in the Classroom", a revised program created by James Hill and Doane in 2008, is a staple of music education in Canada.

 Japan

-The ukulele arrived in Japan in 1929 after Hawaiian-born Yukihiko Haida returned to the country upon his father's death, and introduced the instrument.
+The ukulele arrived in Japan in 1929 after Hawaiian-born Yukihiko Haida returned to the country upon his father's death and introduced the instrument.
 Haida and his brother Katsuhiko formed the Moana Glee Club, enjoying rapid success in an environment of growing enthusiasm for Western popular music, particularly Hawaiian and jazz.
 During World War II, authorities banned most music from the West, but fans and players kept it alive in secret, and it resumed popularity after the war.
 In 1959, Haida founded the Nihon Ukulele Association.
-Today, Japan is considered a second home for Hawaiian musicians and ukulele virtuosos.
+Japan has since become a second home for Hawaiian musicians and ukulele virtuosos.

 United Kingdom

 British singer and comedian George Formby was a ukulele player, though he often played a banjolele, a hybrid instrument consisting of an extended ukulele neck with a banjo resonator body.
 Demand surged in the new century because of its relative simplicity and portability.
 Another British ukulele player was Tony Award-winner Tessie O'Shea, who appeared in numerous movies and stage shows, and was twice on The Ed Sullivan Show, including the night The Beatles debuted in 1964.

 The Ukulele Orchestra of Great Britain tours globally, and the George Formby Society, established in 1961, continues to hold regular conventions.

+George Harrison, Paul McCartney, and John Lennon all played the ukulele.
+Harrison, who was a Formby fan, was a great lover of the instrument and often gave them to friends, including Tom Petty, whom he taught to play.